BitGo/smart-contracts/README.md

-# Ethereum Contract SDK
+# Smart Contract SDK

-A simple library for building Ethereum smart contract interactions.
+A simple library for building smart contract interactions.
 When offline, or away from a web3 wallet, smart contract interaction is quite difficult.
 This is because it requires special transaction data that defines a function call on a smart contract.
 This library intends to improve this experience by providing a simple interface for common smart contract function calls.
 It also aims to be extensible to a wide variety of contracts.